99%+ of website shouldn’t even take stock in the idea that keyword stuffing will ever affect them.

 Now that you know what keyword stuffing is and why it can hurt you, we can take a look at exactly how keyword stuffing can hurt you.
 I’ve already mentioned that it can lower the rank for the page or site in question, but how much?

-When combined, these effects have a cumulatively devastating effect on the ranking of your website.
+When combined, these effects of keyword stuffing have a cumulatively devastating effect on the ranking of your website.
 You won’t end up on Google’s blacklist, and a few simple content edits should be enough to reverse your momentum, but keyword stuffing will still stifle your progress almost completely for as long as you continue to abuse it.

 With all that said, “keywords” as a concept are still valuable—they’ve just evolved as a form of understanding your users.
 Rather than selecting a handful of specifically phrased keywords to hammer into your content at every turn, in the modern world, you’ll want to find subjects that your average user might like to read about or search for, and build content topics around those subjects.
 If you’re sufficiently detailed, and you focus on answering user questions completely, you’ll naturally use the type of language Google wants to see in its evaluative processes, and you’ll naturally rank for those queries.